AlexNosk/TestMD/README.md

 ```

 ### Using C# to Convert a Word Document to HTML
-Aspose.Words for .NET also allows you to convert Microsoft Word® formats to PDF, XPS, Markdown, HTML, JPEG, TIFF, and other file formats.
+Aspose.Words for .NET also allows you to convert Microsoft Word formats to PDF, XPS, Markdown, HTML, JPEG, TIFF, and other file formats.
 Following snippet demonstrates the conversion from DOCX to HTML:

 ```
 // Load the document from disc.